Cash and Check Handling Policy

 Loss or Theft of Funds

-Any suspected loss or theft of funds must be immediately reported to the Safety and Security Department and the Cashier's Office.
+Any suspected loss or theft of funds must be immediately reported to the Safety and Security Department.

 Ordinary operating errors should be reported as overages/shortages as long as the amount is deemed reasonable by an authorized individual.